pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 # xbps-reconfigure -f chrony
 ```

-Check if it works (you might need to wait a little for chrony to contact the server and update):
+Reboot again, log in and check if it works (you might need to wait a little for chrony to contact the server and update):

 ```console
 # date